-Pardons are difficult to obtain in Nevada.
+No. Pardons are difficult to obtain in Nevada.
 1000 or so pardon petitions are received each year by the Board of Commissioners, which only agrees to a hearing in approximately 2% of cases.
 Of those who receive a hearing, however, some 50% are granted pardons.

 The Board of Pardons Commissioners can only pardon you for a Nevada state conviction.
 They do not have the authority to pardon federal convictions or convictions from another state or territory.

 If you were convicted in another state, you will need to obtain a pardon from that state’s pardon commission or governor.
-Pardons for federal crimes can only be granted by the President of the United States, through a petition filed with the United States Department of Justice Office of the Pardon Attorney.
+Pardons for federal crimes can only be granted by the President of the United States through a petition filed with the United States Department of Justice Office of the Pardon Attorney.

-To be eligible for a pardon in Nevada, you must no longer be serving your sentence or subject to the supervision of the courts.
+To be considered for a pardon in Nevada, you must no longer be serving your sentence or subject to the supervision of the courts.
 Thus you are not eligible to have your Nevada gun rights restored if:

 To learn how to terminate your obligation to register as a sex offender, please see our article: How to get off the Nevada sex offender registry.

 Although exceptions are made, your gun rights may only be restored after a certain period of time has passed since your full release from the justice system.
-These are minimum periods only.
-The Nevada Board of Pardons Commissioners typically rejects pardon applications unless a “significant period of time has passed.”
+These are minimum periods only: The Nevada Board of Pardons Commissioners typically rejects pardon applications unless a “significant period of time has passed.”

 The earliest you may normally apply for a Nevada pardon depends on the category of your conviction as follows: